github/gh-actions-importer/docs/jenkins/CustomToolInstallWrapper.md

 - Don't install tools at the master job
 - Convert #ToolName_HOME variables to the upper-case

-## Jenkinsfile pipeline
+## Jenkinsfile Pipeline

-This plugin is not supported in Jenkinsfile pipelines.
+This plugin is not supported in Jenkinsfile Pipelines.